LostAbaddon/jLAss/README.md

 We can use "global" in both browser and node (b/n)

-> UpCase for class, LowCase for instance
+> UpCase for class, LowCase for instance<br>
 > Obj.Y for function, Obj:Y for property

 ### Global

 -	promisify
--	setImmediate
+-	setImmediate<br>
 	Fire callback when the next loop just begins.
--	nextTick
+-	nextTick<br>
 	Fire callback when current loop just ends.
--	wait
+-	wait<br>
 	Promisify version for setTimeout
--	waitLoop
+-	waitLoop<br>
 	Promisify version for setImmediate
--	waitTick
+-	waitTick<br>
 	Promisify version for nextTick
--	Clock
+-	Clock<br>
 	Event-Timestamp Manager

 ### Promisify

--	global.promisify
+-	global.promisify<br>
-	Convert a function to a Promise object.
+	Convert a function to a Promise object.<br>
 	The last argument of the function is "next" which is the resolve function of Promise.
--	global.promisify.withTimeout
+-	global.promisify.withTimeout<br>
-	Convert a function to a Promise object with timeout.
+	Convert a function to a Promise object with timeout.<br>
-    The returned Promise object has a function `timeout` which can set timeout or callback or both.
+    The returned Promise object has a function `timeout` which can set timeout or callback or both.<br>
     Timeout `<= 0` means never timeout.
 ```javascript
 promisify(fn(..., res)).timeout([timeout], [callback]);
 ```
--   global.promisify.serial
+-   global.promisify.serial<br>
-	Do the tasks one by one, and the result of previous one will be passed to the next one.
+	Do the tasks one by one, and the result of previous one will be passed to the next one.<br>
 	Two usages:
 	-	`promisify.serial(fn1, fn2, ..., fnx, data, callback)`
 	-	`promisify.serial([fn1, fn2, ..., fnx], data, callbak)`
--   global.promisify.parallel
+-   global.promisify.parallel<br>
-	Do the tasks simulately, and the results will be arranged in an array, and passed to the callback.
+	Do the tasks simulately, and the results will be arranged in an array, and passed to the callback.<br>
 	Two usages:
 	-	`promisify.parallel(fn1, fn2, ..., fnx, data, callback)`
 	-	`promisify.parallel([fn1, fn2, ..., fnx], data, callbak)`

--   global.promisify.some
+-   global.promisify.some<br>
-	Do the tasks simulately, and only returns the first finished one.
+	Do the tasks simulately, and only returns the first finished one.<br>
 	Two usages:
 	-	`promisify.some(fn1, fn2, ..., fnx, data, callback)`
 	-	`promisify.some([fn1, fn2, ..., fnx], data, callbak)`